bmerrill17/python-email-validator/README.md

 But if you know ahead of time that SMTPUTF8 is not supported by your mail submission stack, then you must filter out addresses that require SMTPUTF8 using the `allow_smtputf8=False` keyword argument (see above).
-This will cause the validation function to raise a `EmailSyntaxError` if delivery would require SMTPUTF8.
+This will cause the validation function to return a False if delivery would require SMTPUTF8.
 That's just in those cases where non-ASCII characters appear before the @-sign.
 If you do not set `allow_smtputf8=False`, you can also check the value of the `smtputf8`